Skip to content

 SAVE IMAGE ${container}:${tag}

-The target copies the wheel from the build target and then globally installs it into the container.
+This target copies the wheel from the build target and then globally installs it into the container.
 Since we've configured a script entry in our pyproject.toml, the CLI can be run by executing hello.

 Let's now build our image and make sure it works:

-$ forge run +publish
+$ forge run +docker

 $ docker run hello:latest test